jchandlerj/generalConstraintDecomp/README.md

 The .py script ingests a Python networkx graph, decomposes constraint, and returns a networkx graph with constraint's 7 terms plus a covariance matrix.
 These are available for viewing and download via the web app.

 The .csv file is an edgelist sampled from Burt's industry data.
-This edgelist can be used to test the web app using generalConstraintDecomp for processing.
+This edgelist can be used to test the web app that's built on generalConstraintDecomp.py.